Saraswathi Sabatham: Plot

 There is a dispute between three goddesses about who is the most powerful of them all.
 Narada, a sage and celestial troublemaker, begins the argument by visiting Saraswati, the goddess of knowledge, and annoys her on purpose by saying that wealth is more important and abundant.
 Angered, Saraswati states she will prove that knowledge is more important.
 Narada then goes to Vaikuntha to see Lakshmi, the goddess of wealth and says that knowledge is more abundant.
 Lakshmi retorts she will prove that wealth is more important.
 Narada finally goes to Mount Kailash, seeking Parvati, the goddess of strength, and annoys her by saying that wealth and knowledge are more important.
-Parvati stresses that strength is more important.
+Parvati stresses the importance of strength.

-Each of the three Goddesses, having been turned against one another by Narada, decide to choose someone on earth and bless them with their respective powers so that each of them can prove their power is the most important and make the other two Goddesses lose.
+Each of the three goddesses, having been turned against one another by Narada, decides to choose someone on earth and bless them with their respective powers so that each of them can prove their power is the most important and make the other two goddesses lose.
 Saraswati blesses a mute person, Vidyapati, by imparting to him all the knowledge in the world and bestows upon him the gift of speech.
 The king of Vidyapati's kingdom, Selvapuram, is dying and does not have any children.
 He orders his minister to send the royal Elephant into the streets with a garland and the person whose neck the Elephant puts the garland on will be his successor.
 Lakshmi makes the royal Elephant put the garland on a beggar girl, Selvambigai, thus making her wealthy.
 Parvati blesses Veeravallan, a man who has been a coward his whole life, with the gift of strength.